-A handful of agencies sit between every voluntary carbon credit and every corporate buyer — issuing opinions that move billions in capital, without the regulatory scaffolding that surrounds every comparable rating discipline.
+A handful of agencies sit between every voluntary carbon credit and every corporate buyer — issuing opinions that move millions in procurement decisions, without the regulatory scaffolding that surrounds every comparable rating discipline.
 The EU's ESG Ratings Regulation closes part of the gap from July 2026.
 The rest is still an open question.

 Carbon rating agencies sit between every issuer and every meaningful buyer.
 The methodology behind a single rating shapes the price, eligibility, and reputational risk of a credit for everyone downstream of it.
 That is the structural position Moody's, S&P and Fitch hold in the bond markets.
 The difference is in everything that surrounds them.